jamie-pate/godot-code-coverage/Readme.md

 ### Getting Started

-To run the tests in this example repo you should run `./update_addons.sh`
+Before running tests in this example repo you should first run `./update_addons.sh`

 ### Usage